SaschaZeGerman/loginbuddy/README.md

 $ ./certbot-auto certonly --csr /opt/certs/server.csr --standalone --staging --email your@email.com --non-interactive --agree-tos --cert-path /opt/certs/signed.pem
 ```

-The first time cerbot-auto runs it will download some stuff.
+The first time cerbot-auto runs it will download some libraries.
 Nevertheless, at the end you should see a message like this:

 *Congratulations!
 Your certificate and chain have been saved ...*

-If you run ```ls -l``` you should find files called **0000_chain.pem 0001_chain.pem***.
+If you run ```ls -l``` you should find files called **0000_chain.pem 0001_chain.pem**.
 The first file is the CA, in this
 case *CN = Fake LE Root X1*, the second one is your signed cert in combination with the CA cert!

 In addition, **/opt/certs/signed.pem** was created which is your signed cert.